-Cédric is a grossiste, or wholesaler, but that’s an awfully crass way to describe what he really does, which is cultivate relationships with olive growers in western Sicily who make the dozen or so superb oils on the shop shelves, each one named after its producer: Bianca, Nunzio, Salvatore…
+Cédric Casanova is an olive oil wholesaler, but that’s an awfully crass way to describe what he really does, which is cultivate relationships with olive growers in western Sicily who make the dozen or so superb oils he stocks, each one named after its producer: Bianca, Nunzio, Salvatore.

 Next came mushroom caps stuffed with tapenade, thinly sliced carrots rolled around a filling of mint and ricotta salata, and caramelized squash wedges sweet as candy.
 To all that we added a platter of fish.
 I thought bresaola was always beef but it turns out the same salting and drying technique can be applied to tuna (the cow of the sea?), and the resulting slices are unexpectedly mild and delicate.
 It was delicious, as were the anchovies swimming in a bath of olive oil, lemon juice, and herbs.